varabyte/kobweb/README.md

 ### Communicating with the server

-Let's say you've decided on creating a full stack website using Kobweb.
+Let's say you've decided to create a full-stack website using Kobweb.
 This section walks you through setting it up as well as introducing the various APIs for communicating to the backend from the frontend.

-#### Declare a full stack project
+#### Declare a full-stack project

 A Kobweb project will always at least have a JavaScript component, but if you declare a JVM target, that will be used to define custom server logic that can then be used by your Kobweb site.